abelsquidhead/MobileDevOpsWithMSStack/README.md

 ## Demo Setup
 For this demo, you need access to the cadddemos instance of VSTS.
 Specifically, the XTC-BikeRiding-iOS build and the Auto-depoy to HockeyApp release.

-You will also need an account in VS Mobile Center with access to the BikeRider - Prod for iOS app as one of your apps in Mobile Center.
+You will also need access to Xamarin Test Cloud and Hockey App

+VS Mobile Center with access to the BikeRider - Prod for iOS app as one of your apps in Mobile Center is required as well.
 I contacted Simina on the Mobile Center team and she gave me access to the project.

-You also need to clone the acquaint mobile xamarin app into your GitHub account
+Finally, you will need to clone the acquaint mobile xamarin app into your GitHub account

 1. Browse to your github account and click New repository